contentful/create-contentful-app/packages/contentful--app-scripts/README.md

 # `@contentful/app-scripts`

-This project makes easy to perform some recurrent operations in [Contentful's App Framework](https://www.contentful.com/developers/docs/extensibility/app-framework/).
+This project makes it easier to perform some recurrent operations in [Contentful's App Framework](https://www.contentful.com/developers/docs/extensibility/app-framework/).

 ## 📥 Installation